 This production will be sung in French with surtitles.

 We have generous discounts available depending on the size of your group.
 Click here for more information or call 0161 907 5555 to book.

-If you fancy a bite to eat before the opera, pre-opera dining* is available to book in Brodsky before the evening performances, please call 0161 907 5353 to make a reservation (book early to avoid disappointment) *There’s also a Sunday lunch menu available before the matinee performance on Sun 08 Dec and a festive afternoon tea available before the matinee on Sat 14 Dec.
-Booking and pre-payment is required for these afternoon events, please book via our website or on the number above.
+If you fancy a bite to eat before the opera, pre-opera dining* is available to book in our restaurant before the evening performances, please call 0161 907 5353 to make a reservation (book early to avoid disappointment) *There’s also a Festive Sunday Lunch available before the matinee performance on Sun 08 Dec and a Festive Afternoon Tea available before the matinee on Sat 14 Dec.
+Booking and pre-payment is required for these afternoon events, please book on the number above.

 SPECIAL UNDER-26s TICKET OFFER